Mohamed5ames/CI-CD/README.md

 # CI-CD PIPELINE
 ## Running Pipeline Automatically with Jenkins on EC2 or VM
-Setting up Jenkins to run pipelines automatically on your server, whether it's an EC2 instance or a virtual machine, is straightforward.
-Follow these steps:
+Setting up Jenkins to run pipelines automatically on your server, whether it's an EC2 instance or a virtual machine, Follow these steps:
 ## Step 1: Install JavaJDK && Jenkins
 ```bash